 One of the best things to do in Santa Barbara with kids is a visit to Stearn’s Wharf.
 If you’re feeling brave, you can park directly on the wharf pointing towards the sea (I’ve never checked the parking brake so many times before getting out of the car).
 There are some shops and restaurants, and towards the shore you’ll find rentals for surf boards, jet skis, kayaks and so on.

 The best time to kayak here is certainly sunset, and although you don’t get the same sort of sunset you’ll see in Santa Monica, it’s really pretty and it’s nice to get out on the water and see the wildlife – much of the water here is protected, and you can spot sealions, otters and plenty of wild birds.
 We booked a sunset kayak tour through Viator for around $40 each.

 We also took the opportunity to get a little more lively with a jet ski rental from Sea Landing.
 For $150 you can rent a jet ski and lifejackets for an hour.
 It’s a great activity with older kids, so long as they sit on the front of the jet ski, they’re allowed to ride, and take a turn steering.

 I’m not going to lie.
 It can get a little bit scary when you get really fast, but Flea absolutely loved it – even when we had to call the hire desk to get them to rescue us when we snarled up our engine with seaweed.

-There are certainly plenty of architectural and grown-up reasons to visit Santa Barbara, but there are also loads of things to do here with kids.
+There are certainly plenty of architectural and grown-up reasons to visit Santa Barbara, but there are also loads of fantastic things to do in Santa Barbara with kids.
 Hope you enjoyed our recommendations!